 Are THEY ready?

 - Can they wash their hands without being reminded?
-(I’m always there to do it with them, because I want them to do a good job, but would they REMEMBER if I was not there?)
+(I’m always there to do it with them because I want them to do a good job, but would they REMEMBER if I was not there?)

 - Are they going to preschool?
 If yes… TEACH THEM.
-The teachers “don’t mind”, I know, but as a former teacher myself, I certainly would rather a child wipe himself at three or four years of age than need me to do it for them.
+The teachers “don’t mind”, I know, but as a former teacher myself, I certainly would rather a child wipe himself at three or four years of age that need me to do it for them.
 Our youngest son had just turned when I taught him, knowing that he was going to be away from me several times a week (Sunday School & at the gym).

 What you need to teach them:

 - I teach them to wipe front to back to avoid any urinary tract infections, if possible.